flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

-OK, those three blanks did not appear.  now try three 'blank line's with a greater than sign in front:
+OK, those three blanks did not appear on the web page.  now try three 'blank line's with a greater than sign in front:
 >
 >
 >
 inserting blank lines in markdown....
-Not sure how.  when markdown gets iffy, just insert some old fashioned html?
-Here are three br tags:
+Not sure how., without that br hack.
+<br><br><br>

+paragraph testing folows:
 <br><br><br>
 If I just type on and on, and on and on,  and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, and on and on, then what?

 > So, here I am trying to do old school Markdown.
 I stuck a greater than sign on the front of this.
 I am just typing away, as if I was a real author.
 I don't worry about line breaks.
 I am just typing like I am inside a word processor.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Everything is beautiful, in its own way.
 Now I am at the end of the paragraph.